 Some of the Levies have been known to ask for gifts.
 Biscuits are a good gift.
 Perhaps cigarettes too?

 In Quetta, you have to stay at the Hotel Bloomstar and you are not allowed to go out.
-Price range is 2500-3000 rupees.
+See more on the Bloomstar in the helpful tips section below.
 The room has a hot shower.